Droplets Support

 Older operating systems can pose large security risks.

-You can recover your Droplet if you have taken a snapshot of the Droplet or signed up for automated backups.
+You can recover your Droplet if you took a snapshot of the Droplet, enabled automated backups, or used SnapShooter for Droplet backups.

 No, but you can use reserved IPs to assign the same address to new or redeployed Droplets.